LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD February 2021
+* Item 8335: Add LabKey product navigation icon and menu to NavigationBar.tsx
+    - also make the ProductNavigationMenu.tsx component available for use in LKS header.jsp

 ### version 1.19.0
 *Released*: 3 February 2021
 * Update storybook to v6